✓ No Limit on Loan Amounts ✓ Interest Rate Starting @0.74% p.m. ✓ Minimal Documentation Check Eligibility

 • Gold-Filled

-Gold-filled jewellery contains a higher quantity of gold than gold-plated ones.
-Here, the base metal includes sterling silver or any other metal.
 On the surface, around 5% gold is mechanically bonded to the base.
 These are more durable due to this mechanical bonding and have a low chance of wearing off.

 • Gold Vermeil

 With an increased percentage of gold, vermeil jewellery consists of a metal base (mainly sterling silver) coated with a thick layer of gold plating.
-As a result, these jewellery pieces have higher durability and quality than gold-plated ones.
+As a result, these jewellery pieces have higher durability and quality than gold-plated pieces.

 Moreover, a true vermeil jewellery piece includes 2.5 microns of gold made from 14K or 22K gold.
-Both gold-filled jewellery items and vermeil are of higher quality.
+Both gold-filled jewellery items and vermeil are of high quality.
 However, their difference lies in the manufacturing style.
-Gold-filled jewellery products use mechanical pressure and heat techniques to bond the metals, whereas vermeil involves an electro-plating process.

 • Solid Gold

-Different Karats of Gold
+Different Types of Gold Karats

 • 24K Gold

 This is the purest form of gold, which contains 100% gold without any trace element.
+24k gold is commonly used in making coins and investment-grade gold bars due to its pure form.

 • 22K Gold

-This type of gold contains approximately 90% of gold and 10% of other metals such as silver, zinc, copper, etc.
+This type of gold contains approximately 90% of gold and 10% of other metals such as silver, zinc, copper, etc. 22k gold is typically used for jewellery as it offers purity and strength, making it suitable for daily wear.

 • 18K Gold